 - Keep the envelopes in a cool and airtight container.

-- Then store them in a very cool, dry, and dark place.
+- Store the container in a very cool, dry, and dark place.

 If you forget to water your grass seed consecutively for several days, then your grass seed will stop germinating and developing.
-Grass seeds need water to germinate, so if the seeds dry out while sprouting, the grass seed would stop growing.
+Grass seeds need water to germinate, so if the seeds dry out while sprouting, the grass will stop growing.

 If you’ve planted your grass seeds during the rainy season, you can skip watering for days if the soil is moist.
-It’s also very important to always check your soil even if it rains to avoid overwatering the soil or underwatering it.
+It’s also very important to always check your soil, even on rainy days, to ensure that the seeds are getting enough moisture.
+This will help you avoid overwatering or underwatering the soil.

 How Long Does Grass Seed Take to Germinate?

-Cool-season grass seeds germinate much faster than warm-season grass, however, some grass seed mixes usually contain both kinds of grass.
-Read the grass seed package instruction to find out the grass variety and its requirements.
+Cool-season grass seeds germinate much faster than warm-season grass.
+However, some grass seed mixes usually contain both kinds of grass.
+Carefully read the grass seed package instructions to determine the grass variety and requirements.

 Here are some other activities you can carry out to ensure successful germination: